ihavethatonvinyl/blog/content/liner-notes/sad-songs-to-spiral-with.md

 ---
-title: Sad Songs to Spiral With
+title: Sad Songs to Spiral To
 date: 2025-04-06T17:41:00.000Z
 summary: I go through my album collection and pick out the saddest songs, the ones with despondent lyrics and morose melodies.
 I look for breakup songs but